theduke/linearly/README.md

   - `linear issue list [--team MYTEAM] [--assigne <USERNAME|me>] [--author <USERNAME|me>]`
     Note: you can use the special `me` filter for --assigne and --author, which will resolve to your current username.
+  - `linear issue checkout MYTEAM-123`
+    Create or check out a Git branch for a given issue.
+    Uses the Linear-generated branch name.